alexedwards/stack/README.md

 # Stack

 Stack makes it simple to create context-aware middleware chains for Go web applications.

-It provides two main features:

-1. A convenient interface for chaining middleware handlers and application handlers together, inspired by [Alice](https://github.com/justinas/alice).
-2. The ability to pass request-scoped data (or *context*) between middleware and application handlers.
+It is heavily inspired by [Alice](https://github.com/justinas/alice).

 [Skip to the example &rsaquo;](#example)

+### Why use Stack?

+- Stack lets you create stackable, reusable, handler chains in the Alice style.
+- It provides a request-scoped map for sharing data (or *context*) between handlers.
+- It's compatible with the common `func(http.Handler) http.Handler` middleware pattern.
+- Stack chains satisfy the `http.Handler` interface, so they can be used with the `http.DefaultServeMux`.
+- It's compile-time type-safe.
+- The package is designed to be simple, non-magic, and get out of your way.

-## Installation
+### Installation

 ```bash
 go get github.com/alexedwards/stack